Haysto Logo

 If you’re self-employed, your annual income can fluctuate from one year to the next, making it more difficult to prove to a lender that you can afford your mortgage repayments.
 So, when you apply for a mortgage, a lender will have different eligibility requirements they’ll want you to meet.

-Your chances of success will be far greater if you know in advance:
+Your chances of success will be far greater if you’re prepared and know in advance:

 • When you’ll be classed as self-employed by a mortgage lender